 - No electronic devices with cameras or internet access, including e-readers and smartwatches

-- Products that contain alcohol (mouthwash, etc.)
+- Products that have alcohol listed in the first three ingredients (mouthwash, conditioner, etc.)

 - Hand sanitizer

-- Vaporizers (vapes)
+- Vaporizers (vapes) and electronic cigarettes

 - Dental floss (dental floss will be provided)